We operate a two stage application process.

 Our two stage process allows you to submit an idea and test it against our criteria before preparing a full application.
 Please do trust our process and submit your ideas if you want to know what we think.
 Given the number of applications we receive we cannot provide comments on speculative ideas outside of this process.

-The outline application is your opportunity to describe who you are, what you want to do, and why.
+The stage1 application is your opportunity to describe who you are, what you want to do, and why.
 Please make it clear how the proposed work would make a contribution towards the aim of our current funding programme, referencing one of the programme outcomes we are looking for.

-Once we have reviewed your outline application it will either be declined or you will be invited by our Trustees to a submit a full stage two application.
-During this process outline proposals are judged on:
+Once we have reviewed your stage 1 application it will either be declined or you will be invited to a submit a full stage two application.
+During this process proposals are judged on:

-– fit with the aim of our funding programme
+– fit with the aim of our programme

 – strength of your analysis of the current problems and the feasibility of methods to tackle them